DataBiosphere/featured-notebooks/README.md

 ## Authorization for Testing and Publishing

 Google user credentials are required to publish notebooks to Terra workspaces.
-Additinally, notebook execution may require Google application default credentials.
-Both sets can be obtained by executing the commmads
+Additionally, notebook execution may require Google application default credentials.
+Both sets can be obtained by executing the commands
 ```
 gcloud auth login
 gcloud auth application-default login